oncomouse/slides/source/courses/engl354/_spr2016/day20.html.md

 ---
 class: big

 > We will have to think about canonical expansion from a technological as well as a theoretical perspective.
-If nowadays students read only what they are assigned,soon they can be assigned almost anything they should read-and will have their own copy of it.
+If nowadays students read only what they are assigned, soon they can be assigned almost anything they should read-and will have their own copy of it.
 In university literature courses,we will soon have to teach students who have been brought up on interactive electronic "texts," and we will have to prepare them for a world of work which relies on the electronic word.
 I don't think we can sit out this technological revolution; why not use it?
 (272-273)

 ---
 class: big